Internships

 Course Overview and Expectations

-In MCO 584, students are required to submit midterm and final reports describing their internship experience.
-Graduate students must submit a final project for this course.
+In MCO 584, students are required to complete several assignments as well as submit midterm and final reports describing their internship experience.

 As a member of the Accrediting Council on Education in Journalism and Mass Communication, the Cronkite School is committed to classroom learning that achieves ACEJMC professional values and competencies.